Valentines Crochet bandana

 • Size: Adjust the size by adding or removing chains to make it larger or smaller.

 • Yarn choice: Different yarn fibers and weights will affect the final texture and thickness.
-For best results, choose 100% acrilyc yarn.
+For best results, choose 100% cotton yarn.

 MATERIALS

-• 2 skeins of cotton yarn in different colors (I used acrylic yarn, and it worked very well for this project).
-Kartopu baby one anti-pilling
+• 2 skeins of cotton yarn or acrylic yarn in different colors (I used acrylic yarn, and it worked very well for this project).

 • Crochet hook (size recommended for your chosen yarn) I used a 3.0 mm